Motorsport Engineering | BEng Four-Year Foundation Entry

-Finally the Applied Technology theme moves through Vehicle Technology in Year 1, though Motorsport Vehicle Dynamics and Powertrain Control in Year 2 to Advanced Motorsport Vehicle Dynamics and Competition Engine Design in Year 3.
+Finally the Applied Technology theme moves through Vehicle Technology in Year 1, though Motorsport Vehicle Dynamics and Powertrain Control in Year 2 to Advanced Motorsport Vehicle Dynamics and Advenced Engine Design in Year 3.
 Although not a theme in itself, Engineering Management, introduced in Year 2, underpins a successful approach to both the Group and Major Projects.

 Year Zero - Level 3/4 - BEng Foundation Entry